 You’ve got two teas to choose from at the Fullerton Bay, mamas:

-The Heritage Afternoon Tea at The Clifford Pier serves up elegant spins on local favourites, such as Chili Bak Kwa Jam on Savoury Egg Tart, or Buttery Scones topped with Homemade Kaya.
+The Heritage Afternoon Tea at The Clifford Pier serves up elegant spins on local favourites, such as Chili Bak Kwa Jam on Savoury Egg Tart, or Tropical Fruit Scones topped with Homemade Kaya.
 With gorgeous views and a lovely atmosphere, it’s the perfect tea to give out of town visitors a taste of local delicacies.

 Afternoon Tea at The Landing Point is a bit more traditional but every bit as elegant, with filling dishes like Lobster in Crispy Cornets, Smoked Salmon Millefeuille with Caviar, and a range of French-inspired pastries.
 Includes free-flow coffee and tea, too!